-To promote, preserve and protect Acadian culture and the French language.
+The CSAP school board promotes, preserves, and protects Acadian culture and the French language.
+Key roles include:

-Communicator: The school board maintains regular communication with community members to address public education issues of local importance.
-Board members participate in local school activities.
+Governance: CSAP oversees and monitors the French as a first language provincial education system.
+Communicator: CSAP maintains regular communication with community members to address public education issues of local and provincial importance.
+Board members may participate in local school activities.
 Planner: CSAP develops plans to address student needs.
 Policy Maker: CSAP helps to create policies that outline expectations of board administration, teachers, and students.
-Supporter: CSAP supports parents, students, and the community on education issues that affect our system.
+Supporter: CSAP supports parents, students, and the community on education issues that affect the French as a first language provincial education system.
 Educator: CSAP makes important decisions that determine the direction and quality of public education.